 Every cloud has a silver lining.
-For many experts, Coronavirus is the opportunity for the industrial market to get over their fears and go for the digital transition, finally embracing it with no hesitations.
-The world is indeed confronted with huge evidence: We weren’t prepared at all to face such an urgency.
+For many experts, Coronavirus is the opportunity for the industrial market to get over its fears and go for the digital transition, finally embracing it with no hesitations.
+The world is indeed confronted with huge evidence: We weren’t prepared at all to face such an emergency.
 Even the forward-looking industrial world, shining with its highfaluting acronyms – AI, IoT, AR, VR, ML –, wasn’t really prepared to it and it’s now battening down the hatches.

 ''Had business moved with more alacrity and determination when it had the opportunity, it would now be in a different place.
 The virus may now focus organizations’ minds on the need to automate faster in the medium term and will accelerate an investment in factory automation when the global economy eventually rebounds,’’ said David Bicknell, Principal Analyst in the Thematic Research Team at data and analytics company GlobalData.

 Better late than never, but now the time to act has come.
 Among the plethora of technologies that could foster a quick rebound of the manufacturing industry, there is also blockchain.
 Being an immutable, decentralized database managed by a cluster of separated computers within a ''democratic’’ system, blockchain has become the ideal solution to distribute digital information in a secure way.

 This system can be used not only to create digital currency and bitcoin, but it can be harnessed also in the industrial space to offer interesting services.
 Features like decentralization, immutability, and transparency make this technology suitable to tackle companies’ major problems.